 SpotBot Cellular is an electronic impact monitor and temperature recorder that tracks cargo from dispatch to delivery.
 The device relays shipping data 24/7 via cellular connectivity from any covered region and stores it in SpotSee Cloud.
 SpotBot also supports communication through Bluetooth and USB.

-The impact monitor and temperature recorder tracks all impact events and out-of-range temperatures in real-time and maps them to GPS location.
+The ShockLog Satellite impact monitor tracks all impact events in real-time and maps them to GPS location.
 You can assess the severity of the incident and trace where it occurred.
 If need be, you can halt a shipment and have it inspected and rectified.

 For loads weighing up to 250 tons, consider impact monitoring with ShockLog.
 The device by SpotSee extracts details of high impact events such as acceleration, amplitude, and duration.
 It can measure g-force impacts of up to 200 Gs and can even utilize cellular and satellite networks.

 Shocklog is quite versatile.
-You can upgrade it to measure a myriad of conditions, including humidity, temperature, vibration, tilts, rolling, and GPS tracking.
+You can upgrade it to measure a myriad of conditions, including humidity, temperature, vibration, tilt and roll, and GPS tracking.

 ShockWatch 2 is an impact indicator that changes color when there is rough handling of a package.
 Upon arrival, you can quickly identify materials or products that need scrutiny for damage.
 The impact indicator is tamper-proof, reducing the chances of stakeholders in the supply chain meddling with it.